imperial-qore/TranAD/README.md

 - Sensitivity Analysis (Plots) : (like in USAD paper)
 	- P, R, F1, F1\*, training time with learning rate, number of layers, window size, % anomalies,
+	- F1 and training time with window size